kamranahmedse/developer-roadmap/content/roadmaps/101-backend/content/122-web-servers/102-caddy.md

 # Caddy

-Is a small but very powerful Web-Server.
-It has some really nice features like automatic SSL / HTTPs and a really easy configuration file.
+The Caddy web server is an extensible, cross-platform, open-source web server written in Go.
+It has some really nice features like automatic SSL/HTTPs and a really easy configuration file.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='blue' badgeText='Official Website' href='https://caddyserver.com/'>Official Website</BadgeLink>